 Studies Overview

 The “SoCal Cohorts” (SCC) examine youth and young adult attitudes and behaviors related to vaping, drug, and alcohol use and explore how mental stressors, social media, and life events impact health.
-Conducted in collaboration with the University of Southern California, SCC longitudinal studies have been ongoing since 2013, and findings have provided valuable evidence for policymakers and stakeholders.
+The SCC longitudinal studies have been ongoing since 2013, and findings have provided valuable evidence for policymakers and stakeholders.

 SoCal Cohorts Population Data Sources

 The ADVANCE Study is a 5-year, longitudinal behavioral research study from 2020-2025.
-The ADVANCE study has a total of 8 waves of data collection, with 4,400 students participating in the study.
+The ADVANCE study has a total of 11 waves of data collection, with 4,400 participating students.

 The study surveys youth from 11 schools across the Southern California region and provides current information on the biggest health issues facing teens.